Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

+which is a deterministic quantity that resulted from the cancellation of both Brownian motions evaluated at the same time.
+Then, we can directly compute

-Obviously, since this expression is affine in $\pi$, there is neither maximum nor minimum.
-In order to circumvent this problem, which was not present in the previous sections, we incorporate now the no shorting condition.
+Clearly, as the expression for $V_T^{\pi}$ is affine in $\pi$, there exists neither a maximum nor a minimum.
+To address this issue, which was not encountered in the previous sections, we now introduce the no shorting condition.
+But prior to that, some comments are in order.

+\begin{remark} Note that there is exactly one exception to what we have just said.
+Indeed, if $b=(r-\mu)T/\sigma$, then $V^\pi_T=rT$ and the result is independent of $\pi$; in other words, we can take $\pi^* \in \mathbb{R}$ arbitrary.
+The situation is akin to that of the case with deterministic time-dependent parameters: maximization (which becomes trivial in this case of constant parameters) is only possible for the critical value of the fluctuation, and this case presents an infinite degeneracy of optimal portfolios.
+Now, by convention, we select $\pi^*=0$.
+This convention, in turn, fixes the value of $\mathcal{K}$ from the previous case, as we show below. \end{remark}

 To find the value $\pi^*$ that maximizes $V_{T}(\pi)$, under no shorting, we consider the values of $b$ and the boundaries of $\pi$.
 We define $\theta := \dfrac{\mu - r}{\sigma}$.
 In consequence, we set,